Bobbili Brahmanna: Remake

-Krishnam Raju remade the film in Hindi as Dharm Adhikari under Gopi Krishna Movies in 1986 starring Dilip Kumar, Jeetendra, and Sridevi.
-In Bobbili Brahmanna, Krishnam Raju played both the lead roles, but in Dharm Adhikari, the two roles are played by Dilip Kumar and Jeetendra.
-It was also remade in Kannada as "Dharmapeetha", starring Shrinath and Shashikumar in lead roles.
+Krishnam Raju remade the film in Hindi as Dharm Adhikari (1986) under Gopi Krishna Movies, starring Dilip Kumar, Jeetendra, and Sridevi.
+In Bobbili Brahmanna, Krishnam Raju played both the lead roles, but in Dharm Adhikari, the two roles were played by Dilip Kumar and Jeetendra.
+It was also remade in Kannada as Dharma Peeta, starring Shrinath and Shashikumar in lead roles.

 Legacy

 The film's concept of a hero judging others' problems in his village became very popular.
 Later, the formula was used in Cheran Pandiyan (1991) (Tamil film, remade in Telugu as Balarama Krishnulu in 1992), Chinna Gounder (1992) (Tamil film, remade in Telugu as Chinarayudu in 1992), Bobbili Simham (1994), Nattamai (1994) (Tamil film, remade in Telugu as Pedarayudu in 1995), Kondapalli Rattaiah (1995) and Kondaveeti Simhasanam (2002).